mentalisttraceur/robotframework-dependencylibrary/README.rst

 .. code:: robotframework

     *** Test cases ***
-    A Test that Depends on Missing Test Case
+    A Test that Depends on "Missing Test"
-        Depends on test  Another Test
+        Depends on test  Missing Test

 the test will warn and the warning message follows this format::

-    Dependency not met: test case 'Another Test' not found.
+    Dependency not met: test case 'Missing Test' not found.

 If you make a test depend on itself or on the suite that contains it,

 .. code:: robotframework

     *** Test cases ***
-    Depends on self
+    Depends on Self
-        Depends on test  Depends on self
+        Depends on test  Depends on Self

 the test will warn and the warning message follows this format::

-    Dependency not met: test case 'Depends on self' mid-execution.
+    Dependency not met: test case 'Depends on Self' mid-execution.